tkc-morita/position-encoded_rnn/README.md

 - Copying Memory Task:
   - [code/train_copy-memory.py](code/train_copy-memory.py): Train & test an RNN on the copying-memory task.

-The study used the following random seeds: 111, 222, 333, 444, and 555.
-Refer to Appendix A of the paper for information about the other hyperparameters.
+[replication.sh](replication.sh) provides more detailed information about the programs as well as the hyperparameters used in the study (see also Appendix A of the paper).